kramsretlow/Autologistic.jl/docs/src/Examples.md

 addboot!(fit1, boots)
 ```

-On the author's workstation, this took about 5.7 minutes.
-After adding the bootstrap
+At the time of writing, this took about 5.7 minutes on the author's workstation.
-information, the fitting results look like this:
+After adding the bootstrap information, the fitting results look like this:

 ```
 julia> summary(fit1,parnames=parnames)